9dots/9dots.io-pages/Oo3uuog.md

 published: true
 type: lesson
 title: Egg Drop
 blurb: "Students learn about the forces that act on falling objects and create a device to protect an egg falling.
 Engage students by showing them a video of Felix Baumgartner's jump from the stratosphere.
 Then, show the students their building materials and have them design a device for protecting their eggs.
-Nextm explain the forces that act on a falling object.
+Next, explain the forces that act on a falling object.
 Students demonstrate learning by creating a contraption that keeps the egg from cracking.#NGSS-MS-PS2-2 #NGSS-MS-PS3-5 #NGSS-MS-ETS1-2"
 org: 9dots
 objective:
   - Define potential energy